 Lending money to Ponzi borrowers will inevitably result in defaults.
 Eventually, their defaults would create a domino effect that would affect the ability of speculative borrowers to rollover or re-borrower and eventually, the ability of hedge borrowers to find loans.
 Collectively, these borrowers contribute to the accumulation of insolvent debt.

 4. Borrowers Move from a Safe to Risky Area of a Spectrum During Financial Booms

-Another key argument of the financial hypothesis is that borrowers move along a so-called Minsky spectrum that includes a safe area and risky area.
+Another key argument of the financial hypothesis is that borrowers move along the so-called Minsky spectrum that includes a safe area and risky area.
 At times when optimism is high and funds are available, borrowers move from a safe area or the hedge end of the spectrum to the risky area or the speculative and Ponzi end of the spectrum.

 The Minsky spectrum also includes the concept called Minsky moment.
 It is characterized by a sudden and significant collapse of asset values.
 To be specific, long periods of stability and investment gains leave lenders, borrowers, and regulators complacent, thus resulting in a diminished perception of risk.
 Complacency allows borrowers to move to the risky end of the Minsky spectrum until the overall financial system reaches a Minsky moment.